aalindsingh/Covid19-DV-App/README.md

 In this application, we will explore two different datasets, the first,  worldometer.csv, is a comma separate file containing the following columns:

-Country/Region - this is the country for which the data is provided;
-Continent – Continent information with regards to a country;
-Population – The population of a specific country at that time;
+Country/Region - this is the country for which the data is provided Continent – Continent information with regards to a country Population – The population of a specific country at that time;
 Total Cases - The absolute number of cases in a particular country;
 Total Deaths - The absolute number of deaths in a particular country;